kyeett/es-gunpack/README.md

 protoc --go_out=. pkg/example-protofiles/example.proto
 ```

+## Coming milestones
+* 1 - The application that does a one time pass over the data in ES and parses value
+* 2 - Protobuf signals can be added from user-defined directory
+* 3 - The application continously monitors an index and parses as new documents comes in

 ## Todos
 * Parse protobuf signal based on signal name
 * Download and decode proto signal